Marker Logo

 November 13, 1984

 Topics and series.
 This historical marker is listed in this topic list: Architecture.
-In addition, it is included in the National Register of Historic Places series list.
+In addition, it is included in the National Register of Historic Places (NRHP) series list.
 A significant historical year for this entry is 1862.

 Location.
 41° 50.957′ N, 89° 28.837′ W. Marker is in Dixon, Illinois, in Lee County.
-Marker is at the intersection of North Dixon Avenue and East Everett Street, on the left when traveling south on North Dixon Avenue.
+It is at the intersection of North Dixon Avenue and East Everett Street, on the left when traveling south on North Dixon Avenue.
 Touch for map.
 Marker is at or near this postal address: 222 N Dixon Ave, Dixon IL 61021, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Worst Road Bridge Disaster in American History (approx. 0.3 miles away); Abraham Lincoln (approx. 0.3 miles away); Historic Crawford Avenue Brick Street (approx. 0.3 miles away); 123 East First Street (approx. 0.4 miles away); 101-103 West First Street (approx. 0.4 miles away); 102 South Galena Avenue (approx. 0.4 miles away); 105-107 West First Street (approx. 0.4 miles away); 115 West First Street (approx. 0.4 miles away).
+At least 8 other markers are within walking distance of this marker: The Worst Road Bridge Disaster in American History (approx. 0.3 miles away); Abraham Lincoln (approx. 0.3 miles away); Historic Crawford Avenue Brick Street (approx. 0.3 miles away); 123 East First Street (approx. 0.4 miles away); 101-103 West First Street (approx. 0.4 miles away); 102 South Galena Avenue (approx. 0.4 miles away); 105-107 West First Street (approx. 0.4 miles away); 115 West First Street (approx. 0.4 miles away).
 Touch for a list and map of all markers in Dixon.

 Regarding Christopher Brookner House.
 Excerpts from the National Register nomination:

-This brick house survives, unpainted and with
+This brick house survives, unpainted

 Paid Advertisement